 Here’s a simple hack if you find it difficult to set aside a regular amount for investing.

-Invest most of your tax refund and bonus, if not the entire amount, in the market.
+Invest most of your tax refund and bonus in the market, if not the entire amount.
 It’s one of those few opportunities where you get a windfall you weren’t expecting.

 Investing can get complicated, doesn’t mean it has to.
 The basics are simple: